hadrienmichel/pyBEL1D/README.md

 pip install swprocess
 ```

-Then run the code in this environment (compostifor the example above).
+Then run the code in this environment (composti for the example above).

 # Utilization
 All the functions must be in the pyBEL1D folder to run (or you need to import the library, not yet implemented) and respect the folder architecture that is in the repository.